chat-anarchy/server/README.md

 ===================

 This is the main server component of chat anarchy, a multi-user, multi-room chat using socket.io.
-A [full chat anarchy server] is just:
+A [full chat anarchy server][barberboy/chat-anarchy] is just:

+    npm install --save socket.io chat-anarchy-server

+Then, set up a socket.io server and initialize the chat-anarchy-server middleware:

 server.js
 ---------